AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 ---
-title: Modern Techniques for Writing Better CSS
+title: Writing Better CSS
 description: CSS has come a long way since the early days of web development.
-Using modern CSS strategies, you can write far fewer lines of CSS to accomplish tasks that previously required more lines of code.
+Learn how to write better CSS using modern strategies like the :is and :where pseudo-class functions, logical properties and values, clamping, and gaps.
 keywords: [better css, modern css, fewer lines of css, css]
-categories: [css, layout, clamp, css-grid, i18n, practices]
+categories: [css, layout, clamp, css-grid, i18n, rtl, practices]
 thumbnail: thumbnail.png
 commentsId: 126
-lastUpdated: 2021-12-11
+lastUpdated: 2021-12-15
 ---

 CSS has come a long way since the early days of web development, when tables and various other hacks were used for layout and positioning.
-Today's developers can enjoy writing modern CSS that works in all major browsers, without having to bend over backwards to implement tricky layout requirements.

-Not only does modern CSS make it easier to create dynamic layouts, but it also allows you to ship smaller (and simpler) stylesheets by removing unnecessary cruft.
-In this article, I want to review some common scenarios where modern techniques can significantly reduce the complexity of your code and allow you to write better CSS.
+Today's developers can enjoy writing CSS that works in all major browsers, without having to bend over backwards to implement tricky layout requirements.
+Not only does this make it easier to create dynamic layouts, but it also allows you to ship smaller (and simpler) stylesheets by removing unnecessary cruft.
+In this article, we'll look at various scenarios where modern techniques can reduce the complexity of your code and allow you to write better CSS.

 {% include toc.md %}

-## Modern CSS: When Less Is More

-### 1. Chaining Selectors with `:is`
+## 1. Chaining Selectors with `:is`

 A common task in CSS is to apply some styling to multiple selectors.
 Perhaps you want to apply the same styling to an element's focus, hover, and ARIA states, like for a navigation link: